 To assist faculty in developing curriculum, the College hired an Instructional Designer in 2011.
 The Instructional Designer works through the CIETL organization and provides one-on-one and workshop training to all faculty and staff on issues of teaching and learning, but with a particular focus on distance education.
-In addition to these tasks, the Instructional Designer is also the Distance Education Coordinator, and trains faculty who teach Distance Education courses on various pedagogy and techniques.
+In addition to these tasks, the Instructional Designer trains faculty who teach Distance Education courses on various pedagogy and techniques.